unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/readtoken`

-Get a user access token then other users can get this user information without domain admin permission.
+Get a user's readtoken, which allows others to get information on the user without domain admin permission.

-* The token expires in 5 min once its generated.
+* The token expires in 5 mins once it's generated.

 ##### Permissions

-One of the following:

 * User can get his own readtoken.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.